-If you’re looking for a tutorial to attach a gathered skirt to a lined bodice, I have a blog post here that you can check out.
+If you’re looking for a tutorial to attach a gathered skirt to a LINED bodice, I have a blog post here that you can check out.

 Sew the bodice

-Sew the side seams of the skirt together
+Sew the skirt side seams together

-Sew the side seams of the skirt and finish them with a zigzag stitch or serger (here is a really quick tutorial on how to finish seams with a zigzag stitch from Tilly and The Buttons).
-Then iron the seams to either the front or back.
-I prefer to iron them to the front.
+Lay one skirt piece on top of the other, right sides together.
+Sew the skirt side seams (I use a stitch length of 2.5, which is my machine’s default setting and is quite strong).
+Finish the raw edges with a zig zag stitch or serger (here is a really quick tutorial on how to finish seams with a zigzag stitch from Tilly and The Buttons).

 Sew gathering stitches along the top of the skirt